France–Italy relations: Italy's demands in 1938

 In September 1938 in the Munich Agreement Britain and France used appeasement to meet Hitler's demands of Germany annexing the ethnic German inhabited Sudetenland portion of Czechoslovakia.
 Italy supported Germany and now tried to obtain its own concessions from France.
 Mussolini demanded: a free port at Djibouti, control of the Addis Ababa-Djibouti railroad, Italian participation in the management of Suez Canal Company, some form of French-Italian condominium over Tunisia, and the preservation of Italian culture in French-held Corsica with no French assimilation of the people.
 Italy opposed the Anglo-French monopoly over the Suez Canal which meant that all Italian merchant traffic to its colony of Italian East Africa was forced to pay tolls to the Suez Canal Company to transit through the canal.
 France outright rejected all of Mussolini's demands.
 Paris suspected that Italy's true intentions were the territorial acquisition of Nice, Corsica, Tunisia, and Djibouti.
 France also launched threatening naval maneuvers as a warning to Italy.
 As tensions between Italy and France escalated, Hitler made a major speech on 30 January 1939 in which he promised German military support in the case of an unprovoked war against Italy.

 World War II

 When Germany was on the verge of victory over France in 1940, Italy also declared war and invaded southern France.
 Italy obtained control of an occupation zone near the common border.
-Corsica was added in 1942.
 The Vichy regime that controlled southern France was friendly toward Italy, seeking concessions of the sort Germany would never make in its occupation zone.
+In 1942 when Germany took control over much of the non-occupied zone of Vichy France with Italy occupying the remainder in southeastern France including Corsica.